Trafficking Risk in Sub-Saharan African Supply Chains

 Discrimination

-The constitution prohibits discrimination based on family background, ethnicity, social condition, age, political or philosophical belief, gender, religion, region of origin within the country, place of residence in the country, HIV-positive status, or disability.
-The U.S Department of State has reported that these provisions are not reiterated in law outside of the constitution and discrimination often occurs towards women, refugees, and indigenous people.
-The law also stipulates that women should receive equal pay for equal work, but most women are employed in the informal sector where labor law is not often followed.[29]
+The constitution prohibits discrimination based on family background, ethnicity, social condition, age, political opinion, gender, religion, region of origin, residence, HIV-positive status, or disability.
+The U.S. Department of State has reported that these provisions are not reiterated in law outside of the constitution.
+Discrimination often occurs towards women, refugees, and Indigenous people.
+There are currently no prohibitions on discrimination against LGBTQI+ people.
+The law also stipulates that women should receive equal pay for equal work, but most women are employed in the informal sector where labor law is not often followed.[39]

 Forced Labor